Grab a 3-step formula for how to decorate a kitchen for Christmas while enjoy my traditional Christmas kitchen tour!

 - Add Moments or Zones

-It really is simple and yet can be overwhelming in a new space.
+It really is easy and yet can be overwhelming in any size kitchen!
 So, hopefully if you’re struggling to decorate your Christmas kitchen, these ideas will help you, too! 🎄💗